a4lg/cjkv-radical-index/detailed-data/QJYP/nchars.json.md

 	If "notes" has a key of "t" (indicating total number of characters), corresponding number of that object.
 If not, total number of characters indicated by "notes" entries.
+*	`total_old`
+	Total number of characters in the original text of QJYP (estimated).
+	If "notes" has a key of "o" (indicating old number of characters), corresponding number of that object.
+If not, total number of characters minus non-total numbers of characters.
 *	`notes`
 	An associative array of note object (described below).
 	The key is the original caption if exact meaning/source of the note is